ZayaanRahman/word-unscrambler-game/README.md

 # word-unscrambler-game
-A word unscrambling web game
+Web application for a word unscrambling game